KfW Funding Calculator by BuildSystems

 Why did we build this toolbox?

 Germany is known for pushing green tech, such as solar panels and wind turbines, through public subsidies.
 But did you know that there are also many subsidies for energy-efficient construction?
 Although these subsidies are attractive, navigating the bureaucracy can be incredibly challenging.
+This app developed by BuildSystems makes it easy to simulate a loan from the national bank KfW.
+It simplifies the process by offering a user-friendly interface, allowing real estate developers and homeowners to understand their financial options quickly and easily.

 Development Process